CAT 2017 NEWS

 2. Who is the agricultural minister of India?

-3. What is the contribution of agro sector to the Indian economy?
+3. What is the contribution of the agro sector to the Indian economy?

 Ans.
 I followed Arun Sharma-- How to Prepare for Verbal Ability and Reading Comprehension for CAT A fundamental book and is very useful for reading comprehensions.
 You can also practice many exercises.